Slicing, extending and serializing with SChunks¶

 That’s the expected data indeed!

-We can also set the data of a SChunk
+We can also directly set an arbitrary slice of data of a SChunk

 [5]: